TahirAnny/100-days-of-code/log.md

 **Day 02: Apil 24, 2021
 Cart was not updating properly, facing some problem with session management, spent most of the time fixing these bugs.

+**Day 03-04: Apil 25, 26, 2021
+Well solved my session related problem, now it refresh properly and workes as expected.
+Now designing the UI of the cart